 Today's regulations define rye whiskey as made from at least 51% rye grain.
 But there were no rules back in 1847.
 Whiskey historian Sam Komlenic writes in Whisky Advocate magazine, “the common mashbill for Monongahela rye contained only two grains: rye and barley malt, generally in a ratio of roughly 4 to 1.”
-But there, Sam is talking about rye made nearer to the turn of the century, when history recorded this stuff much better.
+But there, Sam is talking about rye made towards the end of the 1800s, when history recorded boozy stuff much better.
 This was made way before then.

-Nearly all discussions about Monongahela rye (in books, blogs, etc.) rely on sources from about the 1880s and onward.
-By that point, a lot of that rye was a sort of imitiation of a bygone era.
-Lots of it wasn't even distilled in Pennsylvania.
-Much of it had become a blend of swill.
+Nearly all discussions of Monongahela rye that you can find today rely on sources from the 1880s and onward.
+But by that point, a lot of "mongahela rye" was more of an imitiation of a bygone era.
+Lots of it wasn't even distilled in Pennsylvania, and had become a blend of swill.

-When the whiskey was radiocarbon dated for age -- aka carbon-14 testing -- it was also carbon-13 tested.
+When this whiskey was radiocarbon dated for age -- aka carbon-14 testing -- it was also carbon-13 tested.
 C-13 can indicate the kind of grain a product was made from.
 Neat right?
-According to the lab, the C-13 signature:
+And that test...

 "...would suggest that the alcohol was produced from a mix of a C4 plant such as maize and a C3 plant such as rye or barley."

-So like nearly all of today's ryes, the mashbill includes at least one other grain besides rye, which is almost certainly corn -- same as now.
-Collectors will note that the sought-after "epic ryes" of the 20th and 21st centuries are also of this character.
+So like nearly all of today's ryes, this one includes at least one other grain besides rye, which is almost certainly corn.
+Collectors will note that the "epic ryes" of the 20th and 21st centuries are also of this character.